Divyanshsaxena2711/QuizTemplate/README.md

 # QUIZ TEMPLATE

-# This is  a basic game game template this can be used to design online quizzes,fastest finger first games,tests etc.
+# This is  a basic game game template this can be used to design online quizzes,tests etc.

  The questions can be added manually in the views folder .